 Extending the standard unsupervised operation, the RoX provides an interface for advanced control.
-The interface is based on the common RS-232 protocol and accessible via micro USB socket appearing as emulated COM port on a host computer.
+The interface is based on the common RS- 232 protocol and accessible either via micro USB socket or wireless via XBee modem, both appearing as emulated COM port on a host computer.
 This means a direct serial connection can be established by plugging a micro USB cable to the RoX' socket next to the SD card and any computer regardless of the operating system.
-Connecting this with any given computer will open the same serial channel enabling commands and extended data download.
-On most operating systems, the drivers for will install automatically (contact JB to get troubleshoot).
+The same connection is enabled wireless up to 100 m range using the Xbee modem, included in the instrument.
+Connecting this with any given computer will open the same serial channel enabling extended commands and data download.
+On most operating systems, the drivers for RoX and Xbee modem will install automatically (contact JB for troubleshooting).